ShadowTheAge/yafc/README.md

 ## Contributing

-Want to make a Pull Request to YAFC?
+Do you want to make a Pull Request to YAFC?
 Great!
 Please check out the [Contributor's Guide](Docs/ContributorsGuide.md) to make sure the review process of your PR is smooth.

 ## License
 - [GNU GPL 3.0](/LICENSE)